Abdelnaem2002/Analysis-BI/README.md

 ### Key Components:
 1. **Data Analysis**: Analyze data using Excel And Power Pivot.
-2. **Data Pipline(SSIS)**: Managed by SSIS To move And preprocessing Into Sql Server.
+2. **Data Pipeline (SSIS)**: Managed by SSIS To move And preprocess Into SQL Server.
-3. **Data Processing (Sql Server )**:
+3. **Data Processing (SQL Server )**:
     - First Step  Cleaning Data And Drop Unwanted Columns.
-    - Second Step Buils Star Schema For Dimensions Tables And Fact and stores the results in SQL Servr.
+    - The second step builds Star Schema For Dimensions Tables And Fact and stores the results in SQL Server.
-    - Third Step Move Data From Sql Server To Power Bi .
+    - Third Step Move Data From the Sql Server To Power Bi.
 4. **Data Visualization**: Processed data is displayed on Power BI for reporting.
 ## Technologies Used

-- **Excel**: Data processing and Analyze Data.
+- **Excel**: Data processing and analyzing data.
 - **SSIS**: Move Data Pipline.
 - **SQL Server**: Stores processed data and results.
 - **Power BI**: Real-time dashboards for visualizing processed data.